-With a respected and successful car accident attorney, like an auto accident lawyer from Ward & Ward Law Firm, by your side, you are far likelier to receive full compensation from the at-fault party and in a timely manner.
+With a respected and successful car accident attorney, like an auto accident lawyer in Indianapolis, IN from Ward & Ward Law Firm, by your side, you are far likelier to receive full compensation from the at-fault party and in a timely manner.
 And because they have a thorough understanding of what types of damages are compensable, we are usually able to negotiate a higher settlement than the victim can manage on their own.

 Another reason why we are so successful is that insurance companies understand that if they do not agree to a reasonable settlement, we will not hesitate to file a civil lawsuit against them.
 The odds of them winning in court will be low, and they also do not want to pay court costs and attorney fees in addition to the settlement.
 Someone who is not an attorney does not have the same legal leverage as us.
 We encourage you to call a law firm to find out more if you suffered a serious injury because of the negligence of another driver.